 Keep in mind that this particular bit of beach is rather rocky; it’s not rough, per se, but it’s not really a good spot to sunbathe.
 Swimming is no problem, and we (nor the kids who were already on the beach) had any issues with rocks in the water.

 Also of note: A couple of beachgoers told us that they saw whales the last time they visited.
 We didn’t see them on our trip (but we did see lots of snorkelers!), and upon further research, we found that the best time to catch adult whales and even calves is January to May, when they’re migrating north.

 - Plenty to do on the beach outside of swimming

 - Pet-friendly campground and portion of the beach

 - Both easy and challenging hiking trails within the park

 Secluded Malibu RV spot for camping in peace

-Located just 25 minutes by car from the beautiful shores of Malibu, Prospector Ranch is a prime destination from glampers and RVers who crave seclusion and mountain views, but also don’t want to be too far away from the action.
+Located just 25 minutes by car from the beautiful shores of Malibu, Prospector Ranch is a prime destination for glampers and RVers who crave seclusion and mountain views but also don’t want to be too far away from the action.